 Use the test media to try to recreate the issue.

-If the issue doesn’t occur, this will confirm that Final Cut Pro, macOS and your Mac are working as expected.
+If the issue doesn’t occur, this confirms that Final Cut Pro, macOS, and your Mac are working as expected.

 Still not working?